MickaelBergem/blog.securem.eu/_posts/2015-08-25-setting-up-owncloud-server-in-a-docker-container.md

 ---
 layout: post
-title: "Setting up an ownCloud Server in a Docker container"
+title: "Setting up an ownCloud Server in a Docker container using Docker Compose"
-description: ""
+description: "How to setup an ownCloud server with Docker Compose"
 category: "Serverside"
 tags: ['Docker', 'ownCloud', 'opensource']
 ---